geoaigroup/GEOAI-ECRS2023/README.md

   - *Coming Soon!* Our reproducible code will be made available once our paper is submitted.
 Anticipate the release!

 - A comprehensive Colab notebook for a live demo presented at the 5th NOAA Workshop.
-  - This notebook contains an demo of the implementation of two CNNs acting as prompt generators for [SAM](https://github.com/facebookresearch/segment-anything) on remote sensing data.
+  - This notebook contains a demo of the implementation of two CNNs acting as prompt generators for [SAM](https://github.com/facebookresearch/segment-anything) on remote sensing data.
   - It also includes the use of [LangSAM](https://github.com/luca-medeiros/lang-segment-anything), an innovative integration of two powerful models: the foundation model [SAM](https://github.com/facebookresearch/segment-anything) and the visual grounding model [Grounding Dino]( https://github.com/IDEA-Research/GroundingDINO).
 This combination enables the use of textual prompts with SAM on remote sensing data.